 LLM (PRACTITIONER) DEGREE EXAMINATION Pass Standard (programme level): In order to pass the LLM (Practitioner) a candidate must pass taught modules to the value of 60 credits (including exemptions allowed) at one or more Summer Examination Boards and/or Autumn Supplemental Examinations Board and pass the dissertation (LW6565) at the Winter Examination Board.
-Exit award - Postgraduate Certificate in Law (Practitioner) Upon successful completion of modules to the value of 30 credits, registered LLM (Practitioner) students mayopt not to proceed further with the programme and exit with a Postgraduate Certificate in Law (Practitioner).
-Exit Award - Postgraduate Diploma in Law (Practitioner) Upon successful completion of 60 credits registered LLM(Practitioner) students mayopt not to proceed further with the programme and may exit with a Postgraduate Diploma in Law (Practitioner).
-Honours Standard (Overall Award): Students are eligible for the award of honours on the basis of the marks achieved over the Summer, Autumn Supplemental and Winter Examination Boards.
+Exit award - Postgraduate Certificate in Law (Practitioner) Upon successful completion of modules to the value of 30 credits, registered LLM (Practitioner) students may opt not to proceed further with the programme and exit with a Postgraduate Certificate in Law (Practitioner).
+Exit Award - Postgraduate Diploma in Law (Practitioner) Upon successful completion of 60 credits registered LLM (Practitioner) students may opt not to proceed further with the programme and may exit with a Postgraduate Diploma in Law (Practitioner).
+(Overall Award): Summer, Autumn Supplemental and Winter Examination Boards.
+To be eliginate students must complete and pass modules to the value of 90 credits.
+Note: For governing the award of honours at the Autumn Supplemental Examination E Students are eligible for the award of honours on the basis of the marks achieved over the Summer, Autumn Supplemental and Winter Examination Boards.
 To be eligible for honours students must complete and pass modules to the value of 90 credits.
 Note: For rules governing the award of honours at the Autumn Supplemental Examination Board and/or in a Repeat Year, please see under 'Supplemental Examinations' and/or 'Repeat Year Examinations' below.
 The grade of honours shall be determined as follows: First Class Honours:an aggregate of not less than 1260/1800 marks (i.e. 70%) or an aggregate of not less than 1206/1800 marks together with not less than 70% in modules to the value of at least 50 credits.
 Second Class Honours Grade 1: an aggregate of not less than 1080/1800 marks (i.e. 60%) or an aggregate of not less than 1044/1800 marks with not less than 60% in modules to the value of at least 50 credits.
 Second Class Honours Grade 2: an aggregate of not less than 900/1800 (i.e. 50%) or an aggregate of not less than 882/1800 marks with not less than 50% in modules to the value of at least 50 credits.
 Honours for the Postgraduate Certificate in Law (Practitioner) will be awarded as follows: First Class Honours:an aggregate of not less than 420/600 marks (i.e. 70%).Second Class Honours Grade 1: an aggregate of not less than 360/600 marks (i.e. 60%).Second Class Honours Grade 2: an aggregate of no less than 300/600 marks (i.e. 50%).
 Honours for the Postgraduate Diploma in Law (Practitioner) will be awarded as follows: First Class Honours: an aggregate of not less than 840/1200 marks (i.e. 70%) or an aggregate of not less than 804/1200 marks together with not less than 70% in modules to the value of at least 35 credits.
-Second Class Honours Grade 1: an aggregate of not less than 696/1800 marks together with not less than 60% in modules to the value of at least 35 credits.
-Second Class Honours Grade 2: an aggregate of not less than 600/1200 marks (i.e. 50%) or an aggregate of not less than 588/1200 marks together with not less than 50% in modules to the value of at least 35 credits.
+Second Class Honours Grade 1: an aggregate of not less than 720/1200 marks (i.e. 60%) or an aggregate of not less than 696/1800 marks together with not Second Class Honours Grade 2: an aggregate of not less than 600/1200 marks together with not an aggregate of not less than 600/1200 marks (i.e. 50%) or an aggregate of not less than 588/1200 marks together with not less than 50% in modules to the value of at least 35 credits.